burium/learn-the-web/README.md

 ## Overview

 Learn The Web is a modern documentation platform designed to help people understand web development concepts from foundational principles to advanced techniques.
-The content is organized in a logical progression, making it ideal for both beginners and experienced developers looking to fill knowledge gaps.
+The content is organized in a logical progression:

+1. **Foundational Concepts**: Core principles of how the web works including:
+   - The Internet vs The Web
+   - Client-Server Model
+   - IP Addresses and DNS
+   - URLs
+   - HTTP and HTTPS
+2. **Front-End Development** (Coming Soon): User interface development
+3. **Back-End Development** (Coming Soon): Server-side logic
+4. **Advanced Concepts** (Coming Soon): Production-level skills

 ## Features